agutiernc/contributor_assistant/README.md

    - Rename `.env-doc` to `.env`
    - Add your information to the environment variables in `.env`

-3. Run the Docker container:
+3. Build and Run the Docker container:
    ```
+   docker compose build

    docker compose up
    ```

 4. Switch back to the first terminal tab (where you ran Jupyter Notebook).

-5. Change to the `app` directory and run the preparation script:
+5. Change to the `app` directory and run the preparation / ***ingestion*** script:
    ```
    cd app